Skip FOLIO Project Navigation

 • -d,--directories – The list of directories to be searched.
 Required.
 Space-separated list.

-• -e,--excludes – List of additional sub-directories and files to be excluded.
+• -e,--excludes – List of additional sub-directories and/or files to be excluded (so that the tool will only discover top-level root API description files).
 Optional.
 Space-separated list.
 By default it excludes certain well-known directories (such as raml-util).
 Use the option --loglevel debug to report what is being excluded.

 See help for the full list (including the default output directory):